 The average sale price of a flipped house is $267,000, which is $67,000 more, on average, than the initial sale price.
 After renovations and commissions, your profit margin should be about 40%, or nearly $27,000 per home.

 In your first year or two flipping homes, you could flip one per quarter and bring in nearly $270,000 in annual revenue.
 This would mean almost $110,000 in profit, assuming that 40% margin.
 As your business gains traction, you could do 1 flip per month.
-With annual revenue of over $800,000, you’d make a tidy profit of nearly $325,000.
+With annual revenue of around $800,000, you’d make a tidy profit of more than $320,000.

 What barriers to entry are there?